wdawson/okta.github.io/_source/_posts/2018-10-29-add-login-to-you-aspnetcore-app.md

 services.AddMvc().SetCompatibilityVersion(CompatibilityVersion.Version_2_1);
 ```

-The section above sets up the authentication schemes with ASP.NET Core `AddAuthentication` extension and also sets up the Okta details by using the extension method `AddOktaMvc` available with Okta NuGet package
+The section above sets up the authentication schemes with ASP.NET Core `AddAuthentication` extension and also sets up the Okta details by using the extension method `AddOktaMvc` available with Okta NuGet package.

 After that, add the following to the `Configure` method, above the `app.UseMvc();` line: